thornxyz/java-chess/README.md

 # java-chess

-chess board with pieces on the commandline, can perform valid movements for each piece
+chess board with pieces on the terminal, can perform valid movements for each piece